HTML Basics: Video Embedding Made Easy – Essential Tips for Adding Multimedia to Your Page

 </video>

-The type attribute is required since there are different video formats which are either supported or not supported for licensing reasons, depending on the browser and browser version.
+The type attribute is required since there are different video formats which are either supported or not by a certain browser.

 Additional Attributes for the Video Player